Gexkill/sweng2/TP/src/index.md

 # 5. Program Stubs and Test Data Required

 ## 5.1 Stubs
-We only have 2 stubs since we decided to use bottom-up. **FIX THE NUMBER WHEN WE TAKE A DECISION ABOUT CLIENTDRIVER**
+We only have 2 stubs since we decided to use bottom-up.

 ### 5.1.1.
 SMS gateway
 #### Usages